Yefym707/Game/README.md

 so you can resume a run later.
 Survive as long as you can before your health reaches zero.

-  Dropped items remain on the board: supplies show as `R`, medkits as `H`, weapons as `G` and molotovs as `L` once the tile is revealed.
+  Dropped items remain on the board: supplies show as `R`, medkits as `H`, weapons as `G`, molotovs as `L` and decoys as `D` once the tile is revealed.
 Built campfires appear as `C`; while lit they provide better rest and illuminate adjacent tiles but burn out after a few rounds.
 Permanent shelters are marked `U`.
 Noise markers from loud actions show their remaining turns as numbers until they attract or fade.

 Experience points accumulate across the campaign.
 Killing zombies and